Snake Couloir is located on the north side of Mount Sneffels.

 Comfortable crampon compatible boots, crampons, one mountaineering axe.

 Many parties rope up and carry some rock gear - useful at the top of the couloir to finish right at the summit - mid 5th class moves.
-I did solo it and did not find it too challenging or steep, the biggest danger for me was being hit by a rock and loosing my balance because of it.
+I did solo it and did not find it too challenging or steep, the biggest danger for me was being hit by a rock and losing my balance because of it.
 A fall on this route would lead to a long and fast slide down the couloir with cliffs and rocks along - don't want to even imagine.
-Use your own judgement and don't
+Use your own judgment and don't take a fall.

 Sunblock, water, warm closing, headlamp etc.